Peter Joel Basser, Ph.D.

-Dr. Basser's group is primarily known for its invention, development, and clinical implementation of MR diffusion tensor imaging (DTI), and several other quantitative MRI methods for performing in vivo MRI histology or "microstructure imaging".
+Dr. Basser is primarily known the invention, development, and clinical implementation of MR diffusion tensor imaging (DTI), and several other quantitative MRI methods for performing in vivo MRI histology or "microstructure imaging".
 These include CHARMED and AxCaliber MRI, which measures the mean axon diameter and axon diameter distribution, respectively, within white matter fascicles, and double Pulsed-Field Gradient (dPFG) MRI methods, which are used to elucidate distinct microstructural features of both gray and white matter in the brain.
 He also made seminal contributions in our understanding of the physical underpinnings of transcranial magnetic stimulation (TMS) and its application to treating depression.
 He wrote the first paper describing a new technique for delivering chemotherapeutic agents, which is now called "convection enhanced delivery" or CED.

 - Komlosh ME, Horkay F, Freidlin RZ, Nevo U, Assaf Y, Basser PJ.
 Detection of microscopic anisotropy in gray matter and in a novel tissue phantom using double Pulsed Gradient Spin Echo MR. J Magn Reson.
 2007;189(1):38-45.